Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 Antony Loewenstein (2015) describes this global pattern in Disaster Capitalism, where crises are transformed into profitable markets.
 In places like Afghanistan, Haiti, and Palestine, the entry of aid does not simply alleviate suffering; instead, it generates industries.
 Private security companies, logistics firms, construction contractors, and even NGOs themselves all carve out profit streams from humanitarian operations.
 Every crisis becomes an economic opportunity, a site for accumulation by external actors.

-This “marketisation” of aid ensures that relief is never designed to end the underlying conditions of dispossession.
+This “marketisation” of aid prevents relief from ending the underlying conditions of dispossession.
 Instead, aid perpetuates dependency.
 Food convoys are distributed while agricultural systems remain destabilised.
 Emergency shelters are built while housing is left in ruin.
 Security companies are contracted to protect aid workers, but not civilians.
 Rather than dismantling structural violence, humanitarian aid becomes part of the machinery that sustains it.

 C. Conditionality and Surveillance